Frames, their relatives and reproducing kernel Hilbert spaces: Continuous (semi-)frames and their redundancy

-In an attempt to generalize the concept of Riesz bases, continuous Riesz bases \cite{arkatota12} and Riesz-type mappings \cite{gaha03} have been introduced.
-It turns out that the these notions are equivalent and characterized by as frames with redundancy zero \cite[Proposition 2.5 \& Theorem 2.6]{arkatota12}.
+In an attempt to generalize the concept of Riesz bases, continuous Riesz bases \cite{arkatota12} and Riesz-type mappings \cite{gaha03} were introduced.
+It turns out that the these notions are equivalent and characterized as frames with redundancy zero \cite[Proposition 2.5 \& Theorem 2.6]{arkatota12}.